linode/apl-docs/docs/for-ops/cli/known-issues.md

 **Background info**:

 The `otomi apply` command uses helmfile's `apply` command, which combines its `diff` and `sync` commandds.
 So it first does a `helmfile diff` against helm's bookeeping (which resides in versioned secrets, e.g. `sh.helm.release.v1.loki.v1`).
 This is the most cost effective way and does not lead to a new release version being deployed when there are no changes.
-However, when you changed cluster resources without the Otomi CLI (so without using helm) this is not reflected in the secrets. `helmfile diff` will not see any changes in the secret, so it won't execute the subsequent `helmfile sync`.
+However, when you changed cluster resources without the CLI (so without using helm) this is not reflected in the secrets. `helmfile diff` will not see any changes in the secret, so it won't execute the subsequent `helmfile sync`.
 If you wish to overwrite the desired state on the cluster, use the `otomi sync -l name=$releaseName` command directly.
 Usually only for a certain release, so you don't force change all the releases, which costs a lot of time.

 ## Deployment errors/problems